 A steady flow of travelers and merchandise moved along the Santa Fe Trail for years, but, when the Atchison, Topeka and Santa Fe Railroad was built through the area in about 1880, the tracks were routed to the south, bypassing the town and, no doubt, hurting its economy.

-In 1886, the Land Department proposed to issue a patent to the Town of Tecolote for the land grant issued by the Mexican government in 1824.
-Upon hearing this, the heirs of Salvador Montoya protested on the grounds that the patent should be issued in the name of the original grantees since the Town of Tecolote was not a corporate entity.
-However, the original grant to the town was confirmed and control was issued to a Board of Trustees.
+In 1886, the Land Department proposed to issue a patent to the Town of Tecolote for the Mexican government’s land grant in 1824.
+Upon hearing this, Salvador Montoya’s heirs protested on the grounds that the patent should be issued in the name of the original grantees since the Town of Tecolote was not a corporate entity.
+However, the original grant to the town was confirmed, and control was issued to a Board of Trustees.

-Tecolote’s post office closed in 1923 at which time their mail was delivered from Las Vegas.
+Tecolote’s post office closed in 1923, at which time their mail was delivered from Las Vegas.
 Three years later, Route 66 came through the town, but it was re-routed in 1937.
-Today, several concrete bridge supports reveal where old Route 66 once crossed Tecolote Creek on the south end of town.
+Today, several concrete bridges supports reveal where old Route 66 once crossed Tecolote Creek on the south end of town.
 A new bridge now crosses the creek along the frontage road.

 The Daughters of the American Revolution placed a granite Santa Fe Trail marker here, but it’s a little hard to find.
 It is located at the road’s edge between the village entrance and the abandoned Tecolote Creek Bridge.

 Tecolote’s population is about 298 people today.